 Trust your instincts when you feel like something shouldn’t be done, such as swimming in the currents on the beach – they may be a lot stronger than you anticipate, and you won’t be easily noticeable amidst thousands of energetic partygoers.

 Don’t be tempted by any illicit substances such as drugs or suspicious drinks.
-The laws on drugs in Thailand are a lot more serious than you may be used to, and, as these stories show, exceptions won’t be made for tourists.
+The laws on drugs in Thailand are a lot more serious than you may be used to, and,, exceptions won’t be made for tourists.
 Being caught either with drugs in your possession or being under the influence could lead to a punishment as severe as the death penalty.
 It isn’t worth it, wouldn’t you agree?
 Don’t be tempted or peer-pressured into doing something you aren’t comfortable with, as it’s likely to not end well.
 Also, don’t enter any establishments that look to be suspicious or unsafe.

 It’s worth doing a search online to find the hotspots that are frequented in your location, so as not to stumble upon a bar or club that is a bit risky.
 And perhaps give playing with fire a miss if you’re tempted at a Full Moon party.

 Although water probably won’t be your preferred drink of choice, it’s important you’re still drinking it throughout your night so you minimize the risk of passing out as well as having a nasty hangover.
 It’ll keep your energy levels high so you can keep on going, and will likely replenish your bodily fluids considering how hot it’s likely to be.